Obrelix/Maze-Battlegrounds-Tabletop-Arcade/README.md

 ## 📖 About The Game

-**Maze Battleground v2.0** is a 1v1 top-down shooter where two players face each other on a digital table.
+**Maze Battleground** is a top-down shooter designed for a digital tabletop experience.
 The goal is to be the first to reach **5 Points**.

 Points are awarded for:
 1.  **Reaching the Goal:** Navigating to the opponent's spawn zone.